 Looking at Sony FE 50mm f/1.8 lens and its features, it is easy to conclude that the lens is pretty decent.
-Also, the lens is designed to deliver a very good image quality; suffice it to say that the company needs not to spend time or money on resources to design an innovative optical formula.
+The lens is also designed to deliver an excellent image quality; suffice it to say that the company needs not to spend time or money on designing an innovative optical formula.

 This way, the company needs not to spend any more money to produce a lens comparable to Sony’s existing Sonnar T FE 55mm f/1.8 ZA lens.
 Despite the good things, the lens certainly has demerits, too – most significantly, the extremely slow autofocus.

 In the wake of this loophole, the lens is not worth the recommendation with all the heart.

-The thing is, although fine if you are looking to take photographs or make videos of stationary objects, but this type of fast prime is attuned to genres where speedy focusing is required or sought after, for example, eco portraiture and street photography.
+Although fine if you are looking to take photographs or make videos of stationary objects.
+Still, this fast prime type is attuned to genres where speedy focusing is required or sought after, for example, eco portraiture and street photography.

 In all such state of affairs, the 55mm f/1.8 would be the ticket.
 Also, individuals with less budget who can put up with the AutoFocus are likely to be impressed by the image quality.